-In addition to having lots of scent receptors, a Beagle’s brain structure can also help with his superb sense of smell.
+Beagles have more than just a big nose going for them.
+In addition to having lots of scent receptors, a Beagle’s brain structure can also help with their superb sense of smell.
 The Beagle’s olfactory bulb is highly developed, but what is it?

 Located in the dog’s brain, the olfactory bulb is a mass of neural tissues that processes information about scents.
 A Beagle’s olfactory bulb is forty times larger than a human’s olfactory bulb (relative to brain size)!